Apply to the M.S. in Communication Sciences and Disorders Program

 - The essay included with the CSDCAS application.
-(Refer to CSDCAS application.)
+(Refer to CSDCAS application, above.)

 - Application Fee

 - No transcripts, GRE scores, or letters of recommendation should be sent to the University of Vermont.
 Updated official transcripts for each college you attended will be required by the CSD department upon enrollment at UVM.

 3. Complete the online prerequisite course form.